Home for the heteronomous | "Get a job — and some human rights!"

 Obama's at the country club, looking for the real killers

-"Obama's the guy at the country club with the beautiful date, holding a martini and a cigarette that stands against the wall and makes snide comments about everyone who passes by" (Karl Rove)."The key to the statement is that in the image he is with 'a beautiful date.'
+"The key to the statement is that in the image he is with 'a beautiful date.'
 Not Michelle Obama ....
 When you think of a "beautiful date" specifically at a country club, do you picture an African-American woman?
 Would Rove's target audience?
 Or do you picture him there, a black man, smoking a cigarette indoors at a country club, with a white woman on his arm?"
+(HW at Talking Points Memo)

 What you picture is O.J.
 Simpson at the country club with Nicole -- or, more recently, O.J. with a different white woman at the country club where he's looking for "the real killers", the way Obama will be using ineffectual police measures to find the terrorists.